 These machines use power to cut a hole and set a grommet, so there is minimal physical exertion required by the operator.
 The grommet is placed on the tools by hand, and then the machine is cycled to set the grommet.
 These machines are ideal for medium sized jobs where operator fatigue is a concern.
 Tools are easily interchanged, so a machine can be used for multiple grommet sizes.
 Limitations in terms of grommet sizes vary by machine; some can set even the largest grommets.

 Automatic machines use power to set the grommet, but also “feed” the grommet into position automatically, so the operator does not have to place it by hand.
 This increases efficiency dramatically.
-Each automatic machine is designed for a single grommet size and style.
+Each automatic machine is specifically configured for a single grommet size and style.
 In some cases, conversion kits can be purchased to allow a mechanic to convert the machine to work with a different size or style of grommet.
 Automatic machines are suitable for medium to high volume jobs, where automating the attaching function will save costly labor hours.
 Limitations in terms of grommet sizes vary by machine, with a #5 grommet being the maximum capacity.

 Single feed (semi-automatic) machines feed a grommet or eyelet into position; if a washer is used, it is placed by hand.